Tag: outpatient surgical center

 A doctor at a surgical center consulting with a patient before a general surgery.

 When you need surgery, the idea of spending days in a hospital can feel stressful.
-But not every procedure requires a hospital stay, and that’s where outpatient surgical centers come in.
+Inpatient surgery at a hospital typically requires staying at least one night for observation and recovery.

 In celebration of National Health Center Week (August 3–9), it’s a great time to recognize how these centers make high-quality care more accessible right here in Birmingham.
 If you’ve been told you need general surgery, an outpatient surgical center could be the easier, safer, and more affordable option you didn’t know you had.